Soft and buttery Lemon Shortbread cookies are a perfect treat! Packed with lots of lemon flavor in a simple biscuit.

 Table of Contents

-Oh my WORD these lemon shortbread cookies are one of the best things I have made in a long time.
+Oh my WORD these easy lemon shortbread cookies are one of the best things I have made in a long time.
+They are a great spring or summer cookie including for holidays like Easter.
+But I love to make them all year long!

-I am an absolute lover of lemon anything, and if I am eating something that claims to be lemon, I want to KNOW it is there and have it hit me over the head with lemon flavor.
+I am an absolute lemon lover, and if I am eating something that claims to be lemon, I want to KNOW it is there and have it hit me over the head with lemon flavor.

 These lemon cookies are best when topped with a quick homemade lemon glaze!